These 7 Beautiful Byways in Missouri are Perfect for a Scenic Drive

 4. Glade Top Trail

 is the state's only National Forest Scenic Byway; it includes the Mark Twain National Forest and the Hercules Glades Wilderness Area.
 Be sure to stop at the route's multiple overlook pull-outs to see jaw-dropping panoramic views of the surrounding countryside.

 5. Historic Route 66 Byway

-Take a trip on Route 66.
-This scenic byway, which stretches around 300 miles, goes from St. Louis on the east to Joplin on the west.
-Along the way, drop in on antique shops, service stations and old-school diners.
-Notable stops along the way include Cuba's Totem Pole Trading Post, supposedly the oldest original business along Missouri's stretch of Route 66 and The Elbow Inn in Devils Elbow.
+.
+This historic byway, which stretches around 300 miles, goes from St. Louis on the east to Joplin on the west.
+Along the way, drop in on antique shops, service stations, and old-school diners.
+Notable stops along the way include Cuba's Totem Pole Trading Post, supposedly the oldest original business along Missouri's stretch of Route 66, and The Elbow Inn in Devil's Elbow.

 6. Little Dixie Highway

 , part of the Great River Road, takes travelers from MO 79 at the Ralls-Pike County line to just south of Hannibal.
 The 29-mile route includes tons for history buffs, including, of course, the Mark Twain sites in Hannibal.

 7. Old Trails Road